cockroachdb/docs/src/current/v23.2/physical-cluster-replication-overview.md

 The node topology of the two clusters does not need to be the same.
 For example, you can provision the standby cluster with fewer nodes.
 However, keep the following in mind:

 - The standby cluster requires enough storage to contain the primary cluster's data.
-- During a failover scenario, the standby will need to handle the full production load. {% comment %}this should be in an include file and also added to the main tutorial{% endcomment %} However, the clusters cannot have different region topologies (refer to  [Limitations](#limitations)).
+- During a failover scenario, the standby will need to handle the full production load.
+However, the clusters cannot have different region topologies (refer to [Limitations](#limitations)).

 {{site.data.alerts.callout_info}}
 Every node in the standby cluster must be able to make a network connection to every node in the primary cluster to start a replication stream successfully.
+Refer to [Copy certificates]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}#step-3-copy-certificates) for detail.
 {{site.data.alerts.end}}

 ### Connecting to the system interface and virtual cluster

-For physical cluster replication each cluster is enabled as a virtualized cluster, the primary and standby each contain:
+A cluster with physical cluster replication enabled is a _virtualized cluster_; the primary and standby clusters each contain:

 {% include {{ page.version.version }}/physical-replication/interface-virtual-cluster.md %}

-To connect to the SQL shell:
+To connect to a cluster using the SQL shell:

 - For the system interface, include the `options=-ccluster=system` parameter in the `postgresql` connection URL: